PatAltimore/Docs/ContributorGuide/tools-setup.md

 # Tools setup

-## Install Git for Windows
+## Install Git

 1. Install [Software Freedom Conservancy's Git](https://git-scm.com/download) on your computer.
 This installs the Git version control system.
-It includes command-line integration that you will use to interact with your local Git repository.
-For Windows clients, the Git Bash application provides a bash shell with Git integration.
+It includes command-line integration options you will use to interact with your local Git repository.
 Clients are available for Windows, MacOS, Linux, and Solaris.

 2. During install, you can accept all default settings unless you want different behavior.